-Many environmental biology programs give you great theory in the classroom, but getting into the field is the best teacher!
-With West Michigan as our backyard and excellent natural locations nearby, we study nature up close: sand dunes, forests, Lake Michigan, inland lakes, streams and wetlands.
+At Cornerstone University, we believe that getting into the field is the best teacher for environmental biology majors.
+With West Michigan as our backyard, we study nature up close: sand dunes, forests, Lake Michigan, inland lakes, streams and wetlands.

-Receive hands-on field experiences that make learning more effective and fun.
-Every year you will have a chance to travel and study diverse ecosystems like Yellowstone, Everglades, or Grand Canyon National Parks and even Ireland.
-You may find yourself taking courses in botany, exploring forests, conducting stream evaluations, travelling to Yellowstone National Park, researching white-tailed deer in the summer, doing research on a Lake Michigan research boat, and watching elk during mating season.
+Here, you will have a chance to travel and study diverse ecosystems like Yellowstone, Everglades or Grand Canyon National Parks and even Ireland.
+You may find yourself taking courses in botany, exploring forests, conducting stream evaluations, traveling to Yellowstone National Park, researching white-tailed deer in the summer, doing research on a Lake Michigan research boat and watching elk during mating season.

 - School: Traditional Undergrad Academics